aimclub/iOpt/docs/source/examples.rst

     Graph of the objective function obtained during optimization of hyperparameters using the Optuna framework during 1000 iterations

-Tuning hyperparameters using the iOpt framework when working with continuous and discrete values in the problem of predicting the concentration of nitrogen oxide in the working area of a gas turbine
+Tuning mixed hyperparameters using the iOpt framework for the problem of predicting the concentration of nitrogen oxide in the working area of a gas turbine
 ______________________________________________________________________________________________________________________________________________________________________________________________________

-Let's consider the work of the iOpt framework when searching for the optimal combination of continuous and discrete parameters.
-Let us specify and consider the following parameters:
+Let's demonstrate the work of the iOpt framework when tuning mixed (continuous and discrete) hyperparameters.
+Let us consider the following hyperparameters:

-* learning_rate (learning rate), continuous parameter, on the interval [0.2, 0.4];
+* learning_rate (learning rate), continuous parameter in the interval [0.2, 0.4];
-* gamma (coefficient that determines the minimum reduction in losses), continuous parameter, on the interval [0.2, 0.3];
+* gamma (coefficient that determines the minimum reduction in losses), continuous parameter in the interval [0.2, 0.3];
 * booster (kernel type), a discrete parameter whose value takes one of three states: 'gblinear', 'gbtree', 'dart'.

 Let's prepare an auxiliary class describing the problem to be solved.
-An example of such a class is presented in the following listing.
+The class example is presented in the following listing.

 .. code-block:: python
    :caption: Description of the problem for finding the optimal combination of values of continuous and discrete parameters using the iOpt framework